antony-jacob817/Swaralipi-The-Alphabet-of-Motion/README.md

 ### 🧠 Intelligent Cognition

+* **Hybrid AI Architecture:** Originally designed using the **Qwen** LLM for completely private, offline processing.
+For our live cloud deployment, we utilize the **Gemini 2.5 Flash API** to bypass the heavy RAM/GPU requirements of cloud hosting platforms.
-* **ISL to English Translation:** Converts choppy ISL gloss into grammatically correct English questions using the **Gemini 2.5 Flash API**.
+* **ISL to English Translation:** Converts choppy ISL gloss into grammatically correct English questions in real-time.
-* **Automated Answering:** Provides short, simple, and educational answers to student queries in real-time.
+* **Automated Answering:** Provides short, simple, and educational answers to student queries.
 * **Gloss Conversion:** Translates English responses back into sign language gloss for the avatar to perform.

 ### 🎭 Interactive 2D Avatar